-- 1. Address issues with traffic and speeding along Diablo Road. - 2.
-Coordinate with local agencies to establish a plan for natural disasters, such as wildfires and earthquakes, including a shelter in place plan for the community.
+- 1. Work with the Town of Danville to address issues with traffic and speeding along Diablo Road. - 2.
+Coordinate with local agencies to establish a plan for responding to natural disasters, especially wildfires and earthquakes, that may include a shelter-in-place plan for the community.